dorianpl/backbaseAssignment/README.md

 ## Test properties

-Test properties can be found `src/test/resources/test.properties`.
+Test properties can be found in `src/test/resources/test.properties`.
 Notice that it contains credentials.
 In real project, it would be better to store that in some kind of credential manager (e.g. [Secrets Manager Credentials Provider](https://plugins.jenkins.io/aws-secrets-manager-credentials-provider/) in Jenkins)

+## Manual tests

+Manual tests can be found in `src/test/resources/manualtest`.
+It contains api and ui tests for create user and create/remove article.